willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 ### Controlling the LED

 Knowing the components that we will use, we now go to our initial code that will control our LED.
-First we will create the folder `src`, where will be the code of our application.
+First, we will create the folder `src`, where will be the code of our application.

 Let's create the folder for our `build-checker` project and navigate to the created folder.